 |15 - 20 Years||+7%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Instrumentation and Control Engineer salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Instrumentation and Control Engineer in order to make a comparison.

-A Master's degree program or any post-graduate program in Bulgaria costs anywhere from 16,500 Bulgarian Lev(s) to 49,500 Bulgarian Lev(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Bulgaria costs anywhere from 16,500 BGN to 49,500 BGN and lasts approximately two years.
 That is quite an investment.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.